 Expected level of development

-Include a focus on how number naming and writing conventions are used across different cultures.
+Include a focus on how numbers are used and represented across different cultures.

 Teaching and learning summary:

-- Explore number sequences and ordering through discussions, play-based experiences, games and challenging tasks.
+- Explore number sequences through play-based experiences, stories, counting routines and games.

 Some students may: